Manorhaven, New York: History

 In 1948, Manorhaven residents and officials debated whether to join the Port Washington Police District, and for the Port Washington Police to subsequently take over police operations in the village from the Nassau County Police Department.
 The proposal was rejected by residents, with the majority of village voters opting for the village remain under the Nassau County Police Department's jurisdiction.

 On November 7, 1954, Manorhaven Village Hall opened to the public.
 The construction and completion of this municipal building came after village officials the proposal was raised by village officials – a proposal which dated back to the village's formative years, in the early 1930s.
 The building – designed by architect Edwin Kline – was constructed at a cost of $50,000 (1954 USD), and its erection provided the village's government with a permanent, dedicated home, where all village business could be conducted.

+In the mid-1960s, the $2.8 million, 128-unit Manhasset House garden apartment complex was constructed on Toms Point, along the Manhasset Bay waterfront, adjacent to the former Pan Am seaplane hangars and apron; plans were unveiled for the complex in 1965.
+The 6 acre complex – consisting of eight buildings and a swimming pool – was developed by the Syosset-based firm of Sokolov Associates, and designed by East Meadow-based architect Siegmund Spiegel.

 In 1982, the Village of Manorhaven annexed approximately 20,000 sqft of territory from unincorporated Port Washington.

 In 1984, Manorhaven residents and officials again debated whether the village should join the Port Washington Police District.
-If approved, the Port Washington Police District would have taken over the police services within the village from the Nassau County Police Department.
+If approved, the PWPD would have taken over the police services within the village from the Nassau County Police Department.
 Proponents felt that the Port Washington Police District would be able to better serve the needs of the village, while opponents expressed concerns over potential tax increases.
-Ultimately, the village, once again, decided to remain under the jurisdiction of the NCPD.
+Ultimately, the residents of the village – just as they did roughly 36 years prior – voted to remain under the jurisdiction of the NCPD, as opposed to joining the PWPD.

-In 2022, Manorhaven Boulevard (CR D44) underwent a major rehabilitation and beautification project, carried out by Nassau County – which owns and maintains the road – in collaboration with the Village of Manorhaven.
+In 2022, Manorhaven Boulevard (CR D44) underwent a major, $6 million rehabilitation and beautification project, carried out by Nassau County – which owns and maintains the road – in collaboration with the Village of Manorhaven.
+Among other things, the project included a roadway reconfiguration with traffic calming elements, beautified and upgraded sidewalks and associated infrastructure, drainage improvements to rectify longstanding defects that caused flooding in heavy rainstorms, landscaping improvements, new street furniture and bus shelters, accessibility improvements, and public artwork.

 on June 20, 2023, the village's former Deputy Mayor Vincent Costa was defeated by one vote, after being accused of official misconduct.

+In the summer of 2025, Manorhaven Village Hall underwent a renovation project, modernizing interior spaces and lighting through a Justice Court Access Program grant.